Waivers Under the Adam Walsh Act (AWA)

 Because the family-based immigration system prioritizes unifying families with close relatives, U.S. immigration law permits U.S. citizens and LPRs (known as petitioners) to petition for immigrant visas on behalf of certain qualifying family members (known as beneficiaries).
 However, some U.S citizens and LPRs may be ineligible to petition based on the Adam Walsh Act.

 Due to the enactment of the Adam Walsh Act, U.S. citizens and LPRs who have been convicted of a “specified offense against a minor” are barred from filing a visa petition on behalf of a family member or fiancé.
+See Sections 402(a) and (b) of the Adam Walsh Act (and amended Sections 101(a)(15)(K), 204(a)(1)(A), and 204(a)(1)(B)(i) of the Immigration & Nationality Act).
 In practice, the prohibition prevents U.S. citizens and LPRs with a conviction for a specified offense against a minor from bringing a foreign spouse or fiancé to the United States.

 Convictions for Specified Offenses Against a Minor